gbmhunter/eng-calcs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v3.5.3.0  2013/11/08 Changed the table width from 90% width to 1000px because it was being rendered too small in the web page. v3.5.2.0  2013/11/08 Replaced inline styles with class parameter and CSS class selectors at top of page for the LT3745 calculator. v3.5.1.0  2013/11/08 Changed all variables to use the calc object in the LT3745 calculator.
+v3.5.4.0  2013/11/09 Removed all spaces from standard resistance finder and heat flow calculator folder names. v3.5.3.0  2013/11/08 Changed the table width from 90% width to 1000px because it was being rendered too small in the web page. v3.5.2.0  2013/11/08 Replaced inline styles with class parameter and CSS class selectors at top of page for the LT3745 calculator. v3.5.1.0  2013/11/08 Changed all variables to use the calc object in the LT3745 calculator.